Promete04/MTP/README.md

-# RISC-ALL
+# MiniTP

-This is a repo created to document my path to design my own instruction set architecture.
+This is a repo created to document my path to design a better transport protocol.